nsmryan/RustRoguelike/README.md

 The step\_game function dispatches through the game's current state- playing, in a menu, etc. This can change the state of the game, and any settings (GameSettings), but does not modify the game's data (GameData).
-It can only place messages in the messaging system that is used to execute a turn of the game.
+It can only place messages in the message queue that is used to execute a turn of the game.

-Once the state system has created messages to modify the game, and optionally changed its state, the resolution system starts.
-This executes each message, using an item, moving, using a skill, etc, which may in turn spawn more messages, until there are no more messages to process.
+Once the state system has created its messages, and optionally changed its state, the resolution system starts.
+This executes each message- using an item, moving, using a skill, etc, which may in turn spawn more messages- until there are no more messages to process.

 Message processing may set the took\_turn flag for an entitity, and if the player is marked as having taken a turn then the other entities in the game get a chance to spawn messages.
-These messages are then themselves resolved until no messages are left.
+These messages are themselves resolved until no messages are left.

 This is the only place where game actions occur- there are places that generate